rcore-os/naive-timer/README.md

 A minimal naive timer for embedded platforms in Rust (no_std + alloc).

+NOTE: We need to use a nightly version of Rust.

 ## Code

 The `naive-timer` is really **naive**, that it only has **30 lines of code**.